asotog/liferay-application-display-templates/README.md

 Once selected this display template from asset publisher, this template will receive the following configuration settings to start working:

-- delta (number of items to be displayed per page or per scrolling in this template)
+- <strong>delta</strong> (number of items to be displayed per page or per scrolling in this template)
-- scopes (scopes from the sites where are going to be retrieved the entries, by default is current site where asset publisher is placed)
+- <strong>scopes</strong> (scopes from the sites where are going to be retrieved the entries, by default is current site where asset publisher is placed)
-- journal article template (which article template is going to be used to filter the entries that are going to be displayed, should be selected a template created with the article structure specified above)
+- <strong>journal article template</strong> (which article template is going to be used to filter the entries that are going to be displayed, should be selected a template created with the article structure specified above)

 ![Alt text](http://asotog.github.io/liferay-application-display-templates/screenshots/screenshot1.png)